-How will the researchers protect my privacy and keep information about me confidential (private)?
+How will the researchers protect my child's privacy and keep information about him/her confidential (private)?

-Any study information about you will be kept private and will only be given out with your permission.
-If the results of this study are published, your name will not be used.
+Any study information about your child will be kept private and will only be given out with your permission.
+If the results of this study are published, your child's name will not be used.
 Your research records will be private to the extent allowed by law.
 In order to make sure the research is done properly, the Institutional Review Board (IRB - the Board that oversees research at Georgia Regents University) may need access to information about your participation in this study.
-If you sign this consent form, you are giving us permission to collect, use and share your health information.
+If you sign this consent form, you are giving us permission to collect, use and share your child's health information.

-Research records that identify you will be kept private.
+Research records that identify your child will be kept private.

--Subject information will be kept in a locked drawer in a locked office or laboratory. -Computer identification will kept in a secured site that can only be accessed by the investigators -Any remaining sample of DNA, RNA, or protein will be kept in a locked refrigerator or freezer until it is used.
+- -Subject information will be kept in a locked drawer in a locked office or laboratory. - -Computer identification will kept in a secured site that can only be accessed by the investigators - -Any remaining sample of DNA, RNA, or protein will be kept in a locked refrigerator or freezer until it is used.

-You will not be identified in study records or publications disclosed outside Georgia Regents University.
+Your child will not be identified in study records or publications disclosed outside Georgia Regents University.

-If you have questions or concerns about the privacy of your information please contact the Georgia Regents University Privacy Officer at (706) 721-5631, or through our Toll Free Hotline, 1-800-576-6623.
+If you have questions or concerns about the privacy of your child's information please contact the Georgia Regents University Privacy Officer at (706) 721-5631, or through our Toll Free Hotline, 1-800-576-6623.
 Written inquiries or complaints may be emailed to: privacy@gru.edu or mailed to the: Privacy Officer c/o the Institutional Review Board, Georgia Regents University, Room CJ-2103, 1120 15th Street, Augusta, Georgia, 30912.